Airfreight rates climb in July despite demand slowdown

 The latest figures from TAC Index show that prices on services from Hong Kong to North America increased by 16.2% year on year in July to $3.88 per kg and were also up on the level recorded in June of $3.80 per kg.

-This, along with June, is the highest level monthly prices on the trade lane have reached in 2018.
+The July figure is the highest level monthly prices on the trade lane have reached in 2018.

 There was a similar result on services from Hong Kong to Europe, where rates increased by 23.2% year on year in July to $2.76 per kg.